Please note that public consultation on the 2018 Review proposals has now closed.

 The Commission’s proposals and final recommendations will therefore be drawn up on the basis of this distribution of constituencies.

 The Commission published on 13 September 2016 initial proposals for new constituencies in England and consulted on them for 12 weeks.
 The responses to our initial proposals can all be viewed via our consultation portal.
 You may also view full transcripts of the 36 public hearings that took place as part of the initial consultation.
 The statutory secondary consultation period – allowing people to comment on these responses we had received to our initial proposals – commenced on 28 February and ended on 27 March 2017.

-After considering in detail all the evidence put forward by responses in both the initial and secondary consultation, and determining what revisions accordingly need to be made to our initial proposals, we are conducting a final public consultation on these revised proposals between 17 October and 11 December 2017.
-Responses to this will inform our decisions on whether any last adjustments need to be made before we submit our final recommendations in September 2018.
+After considering in detail all the evidence put forward by responses in both the initial and secondary consultation, and determining what revisions accordingly need to be made to our initial proposals, we conducted a final public consultation on these revised proposals between 17 October and 11 December 2017.
+Responses to this final consultation will inform our decisions on whether any last adjustments need to be made before we submit our final recommendations in September 2018.